mrballistic/bejeweled-ai/memory-bank/activeContext.md

 # Active Context: Bejeweled Clone with AI Mode

 ## Current Work Focus
-The primary focus is on implementing core game functionality and ensuring proper theme support.
+The primary focus has been on improving the game's functionality and user interface.
 Recent updates include:
-1. Implementing automatic dark mode detection based on system preferences.
-2. Fixing CSS issues to properly apply dark mode styles.
-3. Investigating GameBoard functionality issues.
+1. Fixed cascade animation and game logic issues.
+2. Implemented Material-UI integration with theme support.
+3. Enhanced the visual presentation with centered layout and styled typography.

 ## Recent Changes
-1. Updated `ThemeProvider` to automatically detect and apply system theme preferences.
+1. Fixed the cascade handler to ensure jewels fall to their lowest possible position.
+2. Enhanced cascade animations to accurately reflect jewel movements.
-2. Added CSS reset and viewport-height styles to ensure proper theme application.
+3. Added Material-UI with proper theme integration.
-3. Removed manual theme toggle in favor of system preference detection.
-4. Fixed CSS specificity issues for theme styles.
+4. Updated the title to "Bejeweled.ai" with gradient effects.
+5. Centered the game board and improved overall layout.
+6. Ensured consistent dark/light mode support across all components.

 ## Next Steps
-1. Fix GameBoard functionality issues.
-2. Implement scoring logic and display.
+1. Implement scoring logic and display.
-3. Add sound effects for interactions.
+2. Add sound effects for interactions.
-4. Begin work on the AI module for automated gameplay.
+3. Begin work on the AI module for automated gameplay.
+4. Add game status indicators (matches, possible moves).

 ## Active Decisions
-1. Use system preferences for theme detection instead of manual toggle.
+1. Use Material-UI for consistent component styling and theming.
-2. Apply theme styles to both body and app root elements for consistent appearance.
+2. Maintain automatic theme detection based on system preferences.
-3. Focus on efficient algorithms for match detection and cascade handling.
+3. Focus on smooth animations and visual feedback.
-4. Enhance the user experience with animations and sound effects.
+4. Ensure responsive design for various screen sizes.

 ## Current Issues
-1. GameBoard functionality needs investigation and fixes.
-2. Need to ensure proper contrast and visibility in dark mode for game elements.
+None identified at this stage.
+Previous cascade and animation issues have been resolved.